Grandma’s Homemade Thin Egg Noodles Recipe

 In our family, the noodle recipe is controversial.
 I asked around but could find no consensus.

 Aunt Marg says the best noodles come from using only egg yolks, cake flour, a dab of cream, and salt.
-That formula would result in some very tender noodles indeed, but she didn’t specify amounts.
+That formula would result in some very tender noodles, but she didn’t specify the amounts.

 - FLOUR: The recipe specifies all-purpose flour.
-My aunt used cake flour which produces the tenderest noodles known to man.
-Please note that you are not going for chewy noodles such as you would serve with spaghetti.
-A high-protein flour (such as bread flour or whole wheat) would make chewier noodles.
+My aunt used cake flour.
+Please note that you are not going for chewy or springy noodles, such as you would serve with spaghetti.
+A high-protein flour (such as bread or whole wheat) would make chewier noodles.

-- SALT: Any kind of salt if fine.
+- SALT: Any kind of salt is fine.
 You don’t need much.
 However, the broth should be well-seasoned with salt.

-- BAKING POWDER: The baking powder is an obscure detail I sem to remember copying from my best friend’s recipe book.
-Maybe Gran gave her some insider information or perhaps it was her own mother’s recipe.
+- BAKING POWDER: The baking powder is an obscure detail I remember copying from my best friend’s recipe book.
+Maybe Gran gave her some insider information, or perhaps it was her mother’s recipe.
 I’m not sure.
 At any rate, it can be omitted if you prefer.
-I think it give the noodles a touch of lightness.
+I think it gives the noodles a touch of lightness.

 - HEAVY CREAM: Substitute whole milk for cream if you don’t have it.
-Your noodles won’t be as rich, that they will still taste fabulous.
+Your noodles won’t be as rich, but they will still taste fabulous.

-- STOCK: My first choice would be freshly-made turkey or chicken broth.
-Substitute canned broth, buoillon paste, or buoillon cubes if nothing else is available.
+- STOCK: My first choice would be freshly made turkey or chicken broth.
+Substitute canned broth, bouillon paste, or bouillon cubes if nothing else is available.

 One thing we agree about is how to eat these noodles.
 Serve and eat skinny egg noodles with mashed potatoes and gravy.
-If that doesn’t sound good to you, I’m guessing you aren’t a Midwesterner.
+If that doesn’t sound good, I’m guessing you aren’t a Midwesterner.
 No problem.
 Add some chicken or beef and plenty of quality broth.
 You’ll love them.

 If chicken stock isn’t your favorite, try cooking these noodles in beef stock.
-That’s the way my sister-in-law always does it.
+That’s the way my sister-in-law does it.
+She also cuts wider noodles that aren’t quite as thin.
 Her grown grandkids go crazy for them.

 A pasta machine will produce noodles much skinnier than I can cut.
 With that in mind, the directions on this post are for a noodle machine.
 Grandma would have nothing to do with a machine.